hcruz97/HoneypotScripts/README.md

 ## Phase 2: Deploy the ELK Stack

 #### Connect to **ELK Server**
+- Go to VM Instance to view newly created VMs
 **SSH into the ELK VM via GCP.**

 #### Download Script